-- 以誌亡母李鑽銘 –

 In April 2010, my mother was diagnosed with terminal lung cancer, which had spread to the brain and other parts of the body.
 Doctors anticipated she would live for a few more years the longest.

-I am not sure whether I wanted to distract, mourn, make fun of, or just to record my mother’s mumbling speech because of tumour in her brain – every time I met with my mother since then, a recorder was placed beside to inscribe every instant of the limited period.
+At that time, I did not have the experience of the death of a loved one, but I seemed to realise the eventual loss of a person.
+Every time I met with my mother since then, a recorder was placed beside to inscribe every instant of the limited period.
 As time went by, the recordings accumulated became a documentation of my mother, myself and my family in the period.
 This is also, unfortunately, a record of cancer and death.

-I did not ponder over the “intention” of the recordings, nor have I thought about when the activity was to end.
+I did not fully understand why I had done this, did not ponder over the “intention” of the recordings, nor have I thought about when the activity was to end.
 Later, the idea of exhibiting the recordings when my mother was still alive emerged – but it was too late.
 It ended with the death of my mother in October 2011.
 The only remains are the some three hundred recordings.

 The recordings contain a time and person that would inevitably fade and be forgotten.
-Although it’s a period that I vividly experienced, the recordings seem to embed an unknown world yet to be explored, independent from all emotions and memories, containing legacies to be studied.
+Although it’s a period that I vividly experienced, the recordings seem to embed an unknown world yet to be explored.
 The obscure sorrow became concrete.
 The happiness, anger, sadness, and joy, and my mother’s wish, motto, grief and everything of her under the so very foreseeable death reappeared.
-These are not only hers, but also mine, my families and probably everyone around.
 The recordings are the most genuine legacies of my mother.
-They enable my mother and this period to be the subjects of contemplation.

 - – -

 One friend asked about my mother’s sickness after she has passed away half a year.
 She knew nothing about my mother’s situation and was well shocked.
 ‘It’s okay!’
 I comforted her.
-Then, apparently, she ran into the toilet to dry her tears.
+Then, she seemed to have run into the toilet to dry her tears.

 Expression in words has always been my weakness.
 Most of the time I feel I am exaggerating, understating or simply saying something irrelevant, not conveying what I really think or feel.
-To me, artwork may be a much direct, powerful and precise expression.
+To me, artwork may be a much direct and precise expression.

 I invited my friends to the exhibition opening.
 I felt relieved, as if I had disclosed something hidden for long.